IITreborII/AW-Strat-Tester/README.md

 ### General
 - 500,000 points on spawn
 - Perks reserved on down
-- Spawn in with some, all, or no perks
+- Spawn in with all or no perks

 ### HUD
 - Remaining Zombies
-- Current Zone //needs fix
+- Current Zone
 - Velocity HUD

 ### Round Settings